-I have been in the motion picture industry since 2000.
-I started my career as sound apprentice at OB events, then I swerved off onto episodic drama and film to learn boom operating and the other merits of production sound recording.
+I started my career as sound apprentice, later sound technician at OB events, then I swerved off into episodic drama and film to learn about boom operating and the other merits of production sound recording.
 Gaining more and more practical experience, I realized that I was lacking the global understanding of motion picture sound creation: what role my work plays in the whole system.
-Therefore, I decided to study about it, and luckily I got admitted to Hungary's most renowned film university (SZFE), where I acquired a Sound Director BA degree in the end.
+Therefore, I decided to study about it, and after some years I was lucky enough to acquire a university degree in film sound.
 Today, my major profile is production sound mixing, however, thanks to my academic background, I have reasonable experience and understanding of how post production sound works are processed.

 Favorite DPA Microphones